 DCYO is financially supported through the fundraising efforts of the Umpqua Symphony Association (USA).
 Astoundingly generous private donors, grants and foundations such as the Oregon Community Foundation, the Oregon Arts Commission and the Ford Family Foundation make the program possible.

 Under special circumstances USA offers scholarships to students and families who wish to join the orchestra.
 These scholarships provide music education that would not otherwise be possible in this day and time.

 The opportunities DCYO offers are unique to Douglas County.
 USA has developed and nurtured a relationship with the Eugene Symphony Orchestra (ESO) for many years which has resulted in highly qualified ESO musicians visiting Roseburg during the year to teach and inspire DCYO students.
 They provide “sectionals”, teaching violin, cello, viola and bass students separately.
 Classes run from September through May.

 The close relationship between USA and ESO has resulted in the Eugene Symphony bringing their Summer Pops Concert to the Music on the Half Shell series for the past several years.
-DCYO students open the performance which is an incredible, often once in a lifetime, opportunity for the students
+DCYO students open the performance, which is an incredible, often once in a lifetime, opportunity for them.